"

 KASHMIR

 Few gemstones are as highly regarded as Kashmir sapphires!
-Originally, they were discovered in a valley in the Zanskar range, and most were smuggled out of Kashmir to places where they could be cut and sold to weathy Europeans and Americans.
-Therefore, it is hard to find rough specimens of this material.
+Originally, they were discovered in a glacial valley in the Zanskar range, and most were smuggled out of Kashmir to places where they could be cut and sold to wealthy Europeans and Americans.
+Therefore, it has always been hard to find rough specimens of this material.

 Kashmir sapphire crystals tend to be bipyramidal, with twins and clusters not unusual.
 The stones on the left are from various lots obtained several years ago.
 Those on the right are some of the earliest found by the locals, recently sent to us for research y Ed Cleveland.
 Note the white kaolin attached to many of them.
 Unlike many Kashmir specimens which can be quite dark and opaque, these are gems!
 They are now part of our collection.

 Two huge pale to medium blue Kashmir sapphires arrived from Ed today, and they are the finest gem rough from the locality any of us have seen .
-The smaller one weighs more than 50 carats, and the larger weighs over 120 carats.
-Even though they will probably sold to another lucky collector, I thought we all would enjoy seeing them.
-If you are interested in either or both of these stones, please email me for details (serious inquiries only, please).
-(7/11/08)
+The smaller one weighs more than 60 carats, and the larger weighs over 120 carats.

 There are actually two "Kashmirs".
 The classic locality is in "Occupied Kashmir".
 Around 1990, Rashid Malik, head of the Azad Kashmir Minerals and Industrial Development Commission (AKMIDC), found rubies embedded in boulders while hiking in the Shonthar Valley of "Free Kashmir" (or "Azad Kashmir").
 These led to his discovery of lode sources in the hillside above, and the Nangi Mali (Naked Mountain) hard rock mine was developed to extract them.
 In 1995, I participated in an expedition to the mine, hosted by my friend Rashid.